What do a Chug, Cheagle, and Chigi all have in common?

 One fun fact about Boston Huahuas is that they are one of the longest living Chihuahua mixes.
 Most live for 15 years or more.

 31. Chi-Spaniel (Chihuahua and Cocker Spaniel)

 The Chi-Spaniel is a happy-go-lucky Cocker Spaniel and Chihuahua mix.
 It is one of the friendliest dogs you will meet.
-Chi-Spaniels makes a great family dog because of their big hearts, they show love and affection non-stop!
+Chi-Spaniels make great family dogs because of their big hearts; they show love and affection non-stop!

 If you have kids that are begging for a furry friend, the Chi-Spaniel makes a great choice.
 Their sweet and polite personality allows them to easily transition to any home.

 Most Chi-Spaniels will have a medium to long coat that can be black, white, red, brown, tan, black, or golden.
 They will be about 12 inches tall and have a slim body.